pypa/distlib/docs/internals.rst

 The distutils approach was to have several separate command classes called ``register``, ``upload`` and ``upload_doc``, where really all that was needed was some methods.
-That's the approach ``distlib`` takes, by implementing a :class:`Index` class with :meth:`register`, :meth:`upload_file` and :meth:`upload_documentation` methods.
-The :class:`Index` class contains no user interface code whatsoever: that's assumed to be the domain of the packaging tool.
-The packaging tool is expected to get the required information from a user using whatever means the developers of that tool deem to be the most appropriate; the required attributes are then set on the :class:`Index` instance.
+That's the approach ``distlib`` takes, by implementing a :class:`PackageIndex` class with :meth:`register`, :meth:`upload_file` and :meth:`upload_documentation` methods.
+The :class:`PackageIndex` class contains no user interface code whatsoever: that's assumed to be the domain of the packaging tool.
+The packaging tool is expected to get the required information from a user using whatever means the developers of that tool deem to be the most appropriate; the required attributes are then set on the :class:`PackageIndex` instance.
 (Examples of this kind of information: user name, password, whether the user wants to save a default configuration, where the signing program and its keys live.)

 The minimal interface to provide the required functionality thus looks like this::

-    class Index(object):
+    class PackageIndex(object):
         def __init__(self, url=None, mirror_host=None):
             """
             Initialise an instance using a specific index URL, and